Anon-Planet/thgtoa/guide.md

 This is based on the tutorial provided by Qubes OS themselves (<https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/vpn.md> <sup>[[Archive.org]][377]</sup>).
 This part of the guide needs reworking and update, please follow their tutorial.

-    -   If you are going for VPN over Tor, you need to go into the settings of the ProxyVM you made and select sys-vpn as networking, the sys-vpn VM should have sys-whonix in networking.
-You can test check usually on the home page of your VPN provider if it works.
-Alternatively you can just run a VPN client on the ProxyVM.
+    -   If you are going for VPN over Tor, you need to go into the settings of the ProxyVM you made and select "sys-vpn" for networking.
+        -   An easier way to setup your ProxyVM is to simply run a VPN client on the ProxyVM.
+        -   Usually when you connect to your VPN provider's website, it'll tell you whether your traffic is being properly routed through the VPN.

-    -   If you are going for Tor over VPN, the opposite should be done, the ProxyVM should have sys-tor as networking and the sys-tor VM should have sys-VPN as networking , test the VM connectivity to the internet by launching a Browser within the ProxyVM and access  <https://check.torproject.org> <sup>[[Archive.org]][378]</sup> (It should say you are connected to Tor)
+    -   If you are going for Tor over VPN, the opposite should be done, the ProxyVM should have its networking set as "sys-tor" and the "sys-tor" VM should have "sys-vpn" for its networking.
+        -   Test the VM connectivity to the internet by launching a Browser within the ProxyVM.
+Visit <https://check.torproject.org> <sup>[[Archive.org]][378]</sup> (It should say you are connected to Tor)

 #### Download the VPN configuration from your cash/Monero paid VPN provider: